vahidfarajidev/notes-repo/Exception/4-exception_handling_across_layers.md

 - Mostly **DomainException**, e.g., when a combined business rule is violated.
 - Typically **does not catch SystemException**, unless implementing retry or fallback mechanisms.

+# Application Layer Exception Handling & Logging Behavior

+Here’s a step-by-step explanation for two common questions regarding exception handling in the Application layer of a DDD-based system.

+---

+### 1️⃣ Is it correct **not to put try/catch in the Application layer**?

+✔ **Yes, in this scenario it is correct**, because:

+* The **Application layer** is responsible for executing the Use Case and enforcing Domain Rules, not for handling infrastructure exceptions like database failures.
+* Exceptions such as `DbUpdateException` are **infrastructure-level errors** and are better handled and logged by **Middleware or Pipeline behaviors**.
+* Adding try/catch in the Application layer for all database exceptions would make the code cluttered with boilerplate and could lose important log details.
+* Instead, the exception is allowed to bubble up so that the Middleware decides:
+  * What message to show to the user
+  * What details to log

+💡 **Principle:** The Application layer should handle **Use Case-specific exceptions** (e.g., `InvalidAmountException` or `AccountNotFoundException`) but let infrastructure exceptions propagate to Middleware for proper handling.

+---

+### 2️⃣ Will these exceptions be logged in the Logging Behavior?

+✅ **Yes, if you have a proper MediatR pipeline/Behavior logging setup**, these exceptions will typically be logged.

+* In a MediatR Logging Behavior:

+  * The request is logged **before** the handler executes.
+  * The response or exception is logged **after** the handler executes.

+* Exceptions thrown in the Application layer (e.g., `DbUpdateException`) are **caught by the Logging Behavior**, logged, and then rethrown.
+* The HTTP Middleware can then produce an appropriate **500 Internal Server Error response**.

+💡 **Note:** There are effectively two layers of logging:

+1. **Pipeline/Behavior logs** – mainly for internal debugging and detailed information.
+2. **Middleware logs** – for HTTP requests, monitoring, and user/system reporting.

+---

+### Step-by-step Exception Flow

+1. **Application layer without try/catch**

+   * If a handler like `TransferCommandHandler` throws an exception such as `DbUpdateException` and does not catch it, the exception propagates up to the **MediatR pipeline**.

+2. **MediatR Logging Behavior**

+   * A Logging Behavior wraps the handler:

+     ```text
+     LoggingBehavior -> TransferCommandHandler -> LoggingBehavior
+     ```

+   * When the handler throws an exception, the Behavior can **catch it, log it, and rethrow**.
+   * Even without a try/catch in the handler, the exception is still logged.

+3. **Middleware / UI Layer**

+   * After passing through the Behavior, the exception reaches the Middleware.
+   * Middleware processes the exception and produces a suitable **HTTP response** (e.g., 500 Internal Server Error).

+✅ **Conclusion:** Even without try/catch in the Application layer, exceptions are still logged by the Behavior and propagated upwards.

+---

+If desired, a **diagram showing the exception flow from Repository → Application Handler → Logging Behavior → Middleware → UI** can be provided to make the process fully transparent.

 ---

 ## 4️⃣ Controller / Middleware (UI Layer)